 \subsection{Peak-to-Average Power Ratio}

 This limitation directly interacts with the \ac{PAPR} of the transmitted waveform as illustrated in Fig.~\ref{fig: illustr_PAPR}.
 A low PAPR can keep the operating region within the linear region.

-\paragraph{Single-carrier transmission} With the gradient normalization in Section~II, the average per-communication round transmit power equals the configured average power budget.
+\paragraph{Single-carrier transmission} With the gradient normalization in Section~II, the average per-\ac{CR} transmit power equals the configured average power budget.
 The peaks for single carrier transmission are directly determined by the gradient values.
 The \(k\)-th \ac{UE} transmits the real-valued sample \(g_k[n]\) matching the amplitude of waveform.
-Its PAPR is \paragraph{Multi-carrier OFDM transmission} The time-domain signal for multi-carrier OFDM can be written as The ideal PAPR is denoted as In practice, only digital discrete samples can be employed to estimate PAPR.
-It has been shown that samples sampled at Nyquist rate inaccurately captures PAPR. \\ \textbf{Oversampling}: To accurately capture PAPR in the time-domain OFDM signal, oversampling is essential.
-An oversampling factor \(L_{\mathrm{os}}\) (typically \(L_{\mathrm{os}}=4 \) is sufficient~\cite{Tellabura_PAPR_OversamplingFactor4_2001}) is applied by zero-padding the frequency-domain signal before the IDFT.
-The oversampled time-domain signal is generated as: where the zero-padded frequency-domain vector is defined as: The per-symbol PAPR can therefore be estimated as
+Its PAPR is \paragraph{Multi-carrier OFDM transmission} The time-domain signal for multi-carrier OFDM can be written as The ideal PAPR is denoted as In practice, Nyquist-rate samples underestimate the true PAPR.
+An oversampling factor $L_{\mathrm{os}}=4$~\cite{Tellabura_PAPR_OversamplingFactor4_2001} is applied by zero-padding the frequency-domain signal ($G_{k,\ell}[m]=g_k[\ell M+m]b_{k,\ell M+m}^{(in)}$ for $0\leq m<M$, zero otherwise) before the IDFT: The per-symbol PAPR is then estimated as